 - a.
 Adelaide Hills Council (Council); - b.
-Employees of Council employed pursuant to the Local Government Employees Award 1998 (Award); - c.
-The Amalgamated AWU (SA) State Union, known as the Australian Workers Union (AWU).
+Employees of Council employed pursuant to the South Australian Municipal Salaried Officers Award (Award).
+The Chief Executive Officer and employees that are employed under an individual employment agreement are specifically excluded from the terms and conditions of this Agreement; - c.
+The Amalgamated ASU (SA) State Union, known as the Australian Services Union (ASU).